dotnet/docs/docs/standard/collections/commonly-used-collection-types.md

   - "generic collections"
 ms.assetid: f5d4c6a4-0d7b-4944-a9fb-3b12d9ebfd55
 ---
-# Commonly Used Collection Types
+# Commonly used collection types

-Collection types represent ways to collect data, such as hash tables, queues, stacks, bags, dictionaries, and lists.
+Collection types represent different ways to collect data, such as hash tables, queues, stacks, bags, dictionaries, and lists.

-All collections are based on the <xref:System.Collections.ICollection> interface. <xref:System.Collections.IList>, <xref:System.Collections.IDictionary> and their generic counterparts both derive from <xref:System.Collections.ICollection>.
+All collections are based on the <xref:System.Collections.ICollection> or <xref:System.Collections.Generic.ICollection%601> interface, either directly or indirectly. <xref:System.Collections.IList> and <xref:System.Collections.IDictionary> and their generic counterparts all derive from these two interfaces.

-In collections based on <xref:System.Collections.IList>, or directly on <xref:System.Collections.ICollection>, every element contains only a value.
-Examples include:
+In collections based on <xref:System.Collections.IList> or directly on <xref:System.Collections.ICollection>, every element contains only a value.
+These types include:

 - <xref:System.Array>
 - <xref:System.Collections.ArrayList>